Skip to main content

 And

-Using the number 1 from this
+Using the number 1 from this:

 1 as 360°

-6.3= 10.7 - 17°
+6.3 = 10.7 - 17°

-=7.57° difference off 6.3° =√(1.618)
+= 7.57° difference off 6.3° = √(1.618)

-Because 17-18.27=1.27, then the angle is made up of √(1.618)+6.3.
+Because 17 - 18.27 = 1.27, then the angle is made up of √(1.618) + 6.3

 Connecting from Sphinx

-The 10.7° angle reaching the pile of bolders, 13°/15°/17° best describes the angles with the tombs.
-Inside of this 6.3° there are three tombs.
+The 10.7° angle reaches the pile of boulders; 13°/15°/17° best describes the angles with the tombs.
+Inside of this, at 6.3°, there are three tombs.

 Connecting from Khafre's pyramid

-From the 10.7° (0.187 rad) and 17° (0.297 rad), another two angles are produced by converting its radian into an angle, 18.7° and 29.7°.
-Where the two angles from the Sphinx met at Khafre's pyramid (at three locations), the angles of 18.7° and 29.7° follow towards Menkaure's pyramid aligning with the Queen's pyramid peaks.
+From the 10.7° (0.187 rad) and 17° (0.297 rad), another two angles are produced by converting their radians into degrees: 18.7° and 29.7°.
+Where the two angles from the Sphinx met at Khafre's pyramid (at three locations), the angles of 18.7° and 29.7° follow towards Menkaure's pyramid, aligning with the Queen's pyramid peaks.
 An angle of 50° is required for the third point.
+Then, a 10.7° and 17° angle connect towards the tombs.

 Alternative analysis